Can You Drink Flavored Sparkling Water on Carnivore Diet? Hard Truths!

 Carnivore Diet Drinks

 What you can drink on a carnivore diet is even murkier.
-You will see people in carnivore diet Facebook groups arguing for hours about Honey, but 90% of them are probably sat there with a cup of coffee next to their computer… a coffee bean is not an animal folk, and how many of them will have a bottle of wine every weekend?
+You will see people in carnivore diet Facebook groups arguing for hours about Honey, but 90% of them are probably sitting there with a cup of coffee next to their computer… a coffee bean is not an animal, folks, and how many of them will have a bottle of wine every weekend?
 These questions always lead to these three articles:

 Since the carnivore diet is so limiting and most people have no idea what to drink, we provided a quick read and list of suitable liquids.